 Aim to make your turn early in the corner for greater exit speed, and as the surface evolves over the course of a race, look for traction away from the racing line.

 Obstacles and unrideable sections may require you to dismount.
-Practise on flat ground with a stick or marker as your obstacle, starting slowly and gradually increasing your approach speed.
+Practice on flat ground with a stick or marker as your obstacle, starting slowly and gradually increasing your approach speed.

-- With your hands on the hoods, ride towards the marker.
-About 10m away, with your left foot down, unclip your right foot.
+With your hands on the hoods, ride towards the marker.
+About 30ft away, with your left foot down, unclip your right foot.

 How to dismount in four easy steps